alecthomas/participle/README.md

 <a id="markdown-v2" name="v2"></a>
 ## V2

 This is version 2 of Participle.
-The list of changes between v0 and v2 can be found [here](https://github.com/alecthomas/participle/issues/108).
+See the [Change Log](CHANGES.md) for details.

-> **Note:** that semantic versioning API guarantees do not apply to the [experimental](https://pkg.go.dev/github.com/alecthomas/participle/v2/experimental) packages.
+> **Note:** semantic versioning API guarantees do not apply to the [experimental](https://pkg.go.dev/github.com/alecthomas/participle/v2/experimental) packages - the API may break between minor point releases.

 It can be installed with: